 Cast: Matthew Morrison, Jayma Mays, Cory Monteith, Lea Michele, Kevin McHale, Amber Riley, Chris Colfer, Jenna Ushkowitz, Jane Lynch

-Production: Ryan Murphy Television, 20th Century Fox Television
+Production companies: Ryan Murphy Television, 20th Century Fox Television

 Executive producers: Ryan Murphy, Brad Falchuk, Dante Di Loreto